isogeo/doc-admin/Help/en/releases_notes/README.md

 ## Installing and managing environments

-Isogeo uses the SaaS model Microsoft's Windows Azure *cloud computing* platform.
+Isogeo uses the SaaS model Microsoft&apos;s Windows Azure *cloud computing* platform.
 Three distinct environments are used to manage development, testing and production:

 * The **development** platform, reserved for Isogeo, used to manage development for the solution.
-Updated every night, this platform compiles all development from the previous day (see below for Isogeo's software quality process);
+Updated every night, this platform compiles all development from the previous day (see below for Isogeo&apos;s software quality process);

 * The **acceptance-testing** platform, also reserved for Isogeo, used to manage solution testing before release.
 New versions are delivered to the test platform every two weeks.
 Once validated, this new version can be released; any bugs detected are added to the Redmine tracking tool;